ska-sa/katgpucbf/doc/xbgpu.design.x.rst

 The input data is accumulated before being output.
 For every output heap, multiple input heaps are received.

-A heap from a single F-Engine consists of a set number of spectra indicated by the :option:`!--spectra-per-heap` flag, where the spectra are time samples.
+A heap from a single F-Engine consists of a set number of spectra, referred to as ``spectra_per_heap``, where the spectra are time samples.
 Each of these time samples is part of a different spectrum, meaning that the timestamp difference per sample is equal to the value of :option:`!--samples-between-spectra`.
 The timestamp difference between two consecutive heaps from the same F-Engine is equal to:

   `heap_timestamp_step = spectra_per_heap * samples_between_spectra`.

+The value of ``spectra_per_heap`` is not set explicitly on the command line, but rather inferred from the :option:`!--jones-per-batch` argument.
+The latter is the product of ``spectra_per_heap`` and the stream's channel count (and thus, the number of Jones vectors in an F-engine output batch).

 A :dfn:`batch` of heaps is a collection of heaps from different F-Engines with the same timestamp.
 A :dfn:`chunk` consists of multiple consecutive batches (the number is given